mesos/hadoop/README.md

 This feature can be especially useful if your hadoop jobs have software dependencies on the slaves themselves, as using a container can isolate these dependencies between other users of a Mesos cluster.

-*It's important to note that if the container/image you use does need to have the mesos native library installed already.*
+*It's important to note that the container/image you use does need to have the mesos native library installed already.*

 ```
 <property>